qodo-ai/pr-agent/docs/docs/tools/review.md

 ### Automation

 !!! tip ""
-    When you first install Qodo Merge app, the [default mode](../usage-guide/automations_and_usage.md#github-app-automatic-tools-when-a-new-pr-is-opened) for the `review` tool is:
+    When you first install Blackbox Merge app, the [default mode](../usage-guide/automations_and_usage.md#github-app-automatic-tools-when-a-new-pr-is-opened) for the `review` tool is:
     ```
     pr_commands = ["/review", ...]
     ```